smart-on-fhir/diabetes-monograph-app/README.md

 	# WSGI object is web:app
 	$ python web.py
 	```
-3. If you modified one `SNPData.csv` and `DrugInfo.csv` or you wish to get compare genotypes in these two files against data from 1000 Genomes, you should use command below to update.
-Note that this requires you to modify config.py and set `GOOGLE_API_KEY` to your API key, because the `process_data.py` relies on Google Genomics API for getting data from 1000 Genomes.
-Currently we only support Goolge Genomics because other implementations of *GA4GH*'s *Variant* API haven't conform fully to the *GA4GH*'s documentations yet.
+3. If you modified one of `SNPData.csv` and `DrugInfo.csv` or you wish to get compare genotypes in these two files against data from 1000 Genomes, you should use command below to update your changes.
+Note that this requires you to modify config.py and set `GOOGLE_API_KEY` to your API key, because `process_data.py` relies on Google Genomics API for getting data from 1000 Genomes.
+Currently we only support Goolge Genomics because other implementations of *GA4GH*'s *Variant* API haven't conformed fully to the *GA4GH*'s documentations yet.

 	```
 	$ python process_data.py